The Different Types of Coffee Beans

 Arabica

 Coffea Arabica, more commonly known as just Arabica, is believed to be the origin of coffee in the world.
-It is the first coffee that was cultivated and still holds that crown, accounting for almost 60% of the world’s total coffee production.
+It is the first coffee that was cultivated and still accounts for almost 60% of the world’s total coffee production.
 Arabica originated in Ethiopia and is believed to be first cultivated in Yemen.

-Arabica coffee is grown mostly in humid climates without too much sunlight.
+Arabica coffee is grown mostly in humid climates with sufficient sunlight.
 For this reason, it thrives in subtropical regions of the world.
 Brazil, Ethiopia, and India are some of the major Arabica coffee producing nations in the world.

-Arabica coffee also comes with a balanced level of acidity and some level of bitterness.
+Arabica coffee offers a balanced level of acidity and some level of bitterness.
 The bitterness and flavor profile of the coffee depends on the degree of roasting of the beans.

 When it comes to caffeine content, Arabica beans are milder than their Robusta counterparts.
 One Arabica bean contains around 1.9 milligrams of caffeine.
 You can expect about 1.2 to 1.5 grams of caffeine per 100 grams of this type of coffee.